datasonnet/datasonnet-mapper/DEBUGGER.md

 * Implements a DAP server over STD IN/OUT
 * Sends output to the client, to be shown on the debugger console.
 For example, the program output
-* Support payloads from the client.
+* Supports payloads from the client.
+* Supports payloads with Content-Type other than JSON
+* Supports specifying the output MIME type
+* Set up breakpoints from the client.

 ### TODOs

 Roughly in priority order:

-* Support payloads with Content-Type other than JSON.
-* Set up breakpoints from the client.
-Currently, the program starts in "auto-stop" mode, stopped at the beginning.
-* Provide better description of the local and global context, and bindings.
-See StoppedProgramContext
-* Currently only a string representation is returned to the client; complex variables can not be expanded on the client.
+* Provide a better representation for complex object.
+Currently only a string representation is returned to the client; complex variables can not be expanded on the client.
 See StoppedProgramContext
 * Handle already wrapped scripts; until this is ready source code refs will be off by one for these scripts
 * Be able to debug imported files
 * Support restart